PREMIERE EDITION :

 Selection process

-Sending a cover letter, CV and a video recording (singers), video or audio (musicians) at the address contact.leschantsdulysse@gmail.com before the 17 February 2023.
+Sending a cover letter, CV and a video recording (singers), video or audio (musicians) at the address contact.leschantsdulysse@gmail.com + Registration Form to be completed online before 29 February 2024.

 The pedagogical team